turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 Now that we have more context for how to separate the data model and the DOM, let's look back at your paired project!

+Note: This repo contains an example of the RomCom project.
+If you didn't work on that project, don't panic -- It's nearly identical to the Hang in There project!

 Clone down [this repo](https://github.com/kaylaewood/romcom)!
 </div>

 ## Guiding Questions:
 - What represents the data model?
 - Am I updating the data model?
 - Am I updating the DOM using the data model?
+Is the DOM manipulation dependent on the data model?